How well LLM-based test generation techniques perform with newer LLM versions?: Experimental design

 \textit{SymPrompt}~\cite{10.1145/3643769} attempts to identify execution paths similarly to symbolic execution.
 Once all execution paths are identified, SymPrompt will use the LLM to generate unit tests for each path.

-\textit{TestSpark}~\cite{sapozhnikov2024testspark} supports both traditional test generation via EvoSuite and LLM-based test generation.
-It can use either of them.
+\textit{TestSpark}~\cite{sapozhnikov2024testspark} can use either traditional test generation via EvoSuite or LLM-based test generation.
 When employing LLMs, \textit{TestSpark} prompts the model to generate test cases targeting 100\% coverage for the entire class or method under test.
-Additionally, if the class under test inherits from a parent class, \textit{TestSpark} provides the corresponding parent class code as part of the prompt.
-In our experiments, we exclusively used the LLM-based configuration, as our focus is on evaluating LLM-based tools that have been previously assessed using earlier model versions.
+Additionally, if the class under test inherits from a parent class, \textit{TestSpark} includes the corresponding parent class code in the prompt.
+In our experiments, we exclusively used the LLM-based configuration, since we evaluate LLM-based tools previously assessed with earlier model versions.

 \textit{CoverUp}~\cite{abs-2403-16218} extends prior test generation workflows by introducing an additional coverage augmentation phase.
 After generating an initial test suite, CoverUp measures code coverage, identifies uncovered lines, and subsequently guides the LLM to generate additional tests targeting the remaining uncovered code.